 Applying for your first credit card is a significant financial milestone.
 We’re talking major adult moment here!

 It marks the beginning of your credit journey and helps you establish a credit history — an essential aspect of your financial profile that lenders use to evaluate your creditworthiness.
-And there are some other compelling reasons to consider getting your first credit card.

 Some employers and landlords even take your credit score into account when reviewing your application.
 Having a bad credit score can even make the price of your insurance shoot up.
 Ouch!

 Having trouble getting a credit card?
-Try a secured card which typically is available for all customers no matter their credit history.
+Try a secured card, which is typically available for all customers, no matter their credit history.
 You'll just need to put down a refundable security deposit.

-You’re ready to learn financial responsibility
+2. You’re ready to learn financial responsibility

 A credit card provides an opportunity to learn financial discipline.
 It’s important to manage your spending and pay off your balance by the due date.
 If not, your balance will be subject to interest, meaning you’ll end up paying more for a purchase than you need to.